Alaska talks: Is the US trying to turn China into a pariah? | DW | 19.03.2021

 Blinken also did not change the Trump administration's designation of "genocide" applied to China's mass-internment of Uighur Muslims in Xinjiang province.

-US military officials are also warning of the threat of military conflict over Taiwan, which Beijing considers a breakaway province, and has long been a hot point in US-China relations.
+US military officials are also warning of the threat of military conflict over Taiwan, which Beijing considers a breakaway province, and has long been a sore point in US-China relations.

 Last week, China's Foreign Ministry rejected US criticism and demanded Washington "respect China's sovereignty, security and development interests, and stop interfering in China's internal affairs."